cerner/smart-on-fhir-tutorial/README.md

 We'll talk about what some of these configuration options mean later in the tutorial, but for now, congrats!
 Your app is now registered!
 You should see it show up on your Sandbox Dashboard.

 # 9. Launch Your App
 SMART on FHIR apps can be launched in a variety of ways.
-You can browse http://docs.smarthealthit.org/authorization/#ehr-launch-sequence and http://docs.smarthealthit.org/authorization/scopes-and-launch-context/#scopes-for-requesting-context-data for more information, but we'll presenta quick summary.
+You can browse http://docs.smarthealthit.org/authorization/#ehr-launch-sequence and http://docs.smarthealthit.org/authorization/scopes-and-launch-context/#scopes-for-requesting-context-data for more information, but we'll present a quick summary.

 The SMART standard provides aims to provide an "App Platform for Healthcare", and as a result SMART on FHIR defines a couple of different launch patterns based on [four use cases](http://www.hl7.org/fhir/smart-app-launch/) defined by the [Argonaut Project](http://argonautwiki.hl7.org/index.php?title=Main_Page).
-We'll try out two of these in the main tutorial, and another one in the **Extra Credit** section.
-These are the scenarios we'll focus on:
+You'll try out two of these in the main tutorial, and another one in the **Extra Credit** section.
+These are the scenarios you'll focus on:

 1. A provider launches the app from inside the EHR.
-You'll explore this scenario in section 9.1.
+You'll explore this scenario in [section 9.1](#91-provider-facing-ehr-launch).

 2. A patient launches the app from inside their patient portal.
-You'll take this approach in section 9.2.
+You'll take this approach in [section 9.2](#92-patient-portal-launch).

 3. A stand-alone app is launched externally by either a patient or provider, but uses SMART on FHIR to authorize with the EHR and access relevant data using FHIR resources.
-You'll see this type of launch in the extra credit section if you're the ambitious type =)
+You'll see this type of launch in the [extra credit section]((#152-launch-app-using-a-stand-alone-launch) if you're the ambitious type =)

+You'll create scenarios for the first two types of launches in the HSPC sandbox.
+[Click here](https://healthservices.atlassian.net/wiki/spaces/HSPC/pages/65011892/Sandbox+Launch+Scenarios) for more detail.

+First, we need to create a couple of personas:
+- [ ] Click the `Personas` link on the left side of your sandbox dashboard.

+You'll create one provider persona by clicking the `For Provider` button and one patient persona by clicking the `For Patient` button.
+Follow these steps for each:
+- [ ] Click the appropriate button
+- [ ] Find an interesting patient or provider you'd like to use and click on them.
+- [ ] Confirm the patient details in the right-hand column, and click `Select this Patient` when done.
+- [ ] Chose any user id and password and jot them down.
+- [ ] Click the `Save` button.

+Now on to the scenarios, which you'll build two of.
+- [ ] Click the `Launch Scenarios` link on the left side of your sandbox dashboard
+- [ ] Choose your provider persona for one scenario, and patient persona for the 2nd

+For the provider scenario, you'll need to provide the patient context.
+In the `Select the Patient Context` screen:
+- [ ] Find your patient by name using the search function
+- [ ] Click the `Select this Patient` button

+Now, we need to select the app that will be launched:
+- [ ] Click on the blue gear button on your app's tile
+- [ ] Write a clever description for your launch scenario
+- [ ] Check the `Launch Embedded` box
+- [ ] Click the `Save` button

+If you did most things right, you should see two new launch scenarios listed on the `Launch Scenario` dashboard.
+Yay!

 ## 9.1 Provider-facing EHR Launch
 This type of launch would happen from inside of a provider-facing EHR UI.
 For example, a provider might be examining a patient's chart in Epic Hyperspace, and click a link on the chart to launch this application in the current EHR context.